-- Visit any bank branch that is near your location (it is better you go to the one you have an account with or are planning to open a new account with)
+To obtain your BVN Visit any bank branch nearest to your location (it is better you go to the one you have an account with or are planning to open a new account with)

 - Obtain the BVN enrolment form, then fill and submit it (in some banks, the form is on their site for download)

-- Make yourself available for data capturing (like fingerprint, facial Image, and so on)
+- Make yourself available for data capturing (like a fingerprint, facial Image, and so on)

-- You will receive an acknowledgment slip with the transaction
+- You will receive an acknowledgement slip with the transaction